codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 > For the required scopes, see [GitHub and GitHub Enterprise runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes).

-`--enable-git-providers --provider github --repo <repo_url> --git-token <git-runtime-token>`
+`--provider github --repo <repo_url> --git-token <git-runtime-token>`

 where:
-* `--enable-git-providers` (required), indicates that you are not using the default Git provider for the runtime.
-* `--provider github` (required), defines GitHub Enterprise as the Git provider for the runtime and the account.
+* `--provider github` (required), defines GitHub Enterprise as the Git provider for the Runtime and the account.
-* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the Runtime installation, including the `.git` suffix.
 Copy the clone URL for HTTPS from your GitHub Enterprise website (see [Cloning with HTTPS URLs](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls){:target="\_blank"}).
   If the repo doesn't exist, copy an existing clone URL and change the name of the repo.
-Codefresh creates the repository during runtime installation.
+Codefresh creates the repository during the installation.
   Repo URL format:

   `https://ghe-trial.devops.cf-cd.com/<owner>/<https-repo-url>.git[/subdirectory][?ref=branch]`
   where:
   * `<owner>/<reponame>` is your username or organization name, followed by the name of the repo.
 For example, `codefresh-io/codefresh.io.git`.
   * `[/subdirectory]` (optional) is the path to a subdirectory within the repo.
-When omitted, the runtime is installed in the root of the repository.
+When omitted, the Runtime is installed in the root of the repository.
 For example, `/runtimes/defs`.
   * `[?ref=branch]` (optional) is the `ref` queryParam to select a specific branch.
-When omitted, the runtime is installed in the default branch.
+When omitted, the Runtime is installed in the default branch.
 For example, `codefresh-prod`.

   Example:
   `https://ghe-trial.devops.cf-cd.com/codefresh-io/codefresh.io.git/runtimes/defs?ref=codefresh-prod`
-* `--git-token <git-runtime-token>` (required), is the Git token authenticating access to the runtime installation repository (see [GitHub runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes)).
+* `--git-token <git-runtime-token>` (required), is the Git token authenticating access to the Runtime installation repository (see [GitHub runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#github-and-github-enterprise-runtime-token-scopes)).

 {::nomarkdown}